-In the meantime, check out this GREAT case study from novelist Victoria today on making the leap from prose to screenwriting … ACTUALLY her words of wisdom are useful to ANY screenwriter IMHO … As a script reader, I’ve noted on this blog many times that both ACTIONS and VISUALS are lacking from about 90% of spec screenplays and I’ll be talking about this in detail at the #LondonSWF Live Script Edit.
-So be sure to check this post out!
+Check out this GREAT case study from novelist Victoria today on making the leap from prose to screenwriting … ACTUALLY her words of wisdom are useful to ANY screenwriter IMHO!
+Be sure to bookmark this page.
+Enjoy!

 So.
 You’re a novelist and want to expand your skill set to include screenwriting.
 Very cool.